NidhiPhophaliya/padh.ai/README.md

 ## Future Works

-Verb.AI is an evolving platform, and we have exciting plans to enhance its capabilities to better serve users with verbal strengths and non-verbal deficits.
+PadhAI is an evolving platform, and we have exciting plans to enhance its capabilities to better serve users with verbal strengths and non-verbal deficits.
 Here’s what’s next:

 ### 1. **Enhanced Visual and Animated Assistance**
    - **Animated Scaffolding**: Introduce animations and visual aids to help users with non-verbal deficits better understand spatial and abstract concepts.
 For example: